 Leaders are readers.

 Most of us have heard this statement and even agree with it but life has a way of interfering with what we know we should do.
-Maybe one or your New Year's goals for 2017 was to read more this year.
+Maybe one or your New Year’s goals back in January was to read more in 2019.
 How are you doing with that goal?
 I want to give you a few tips that can help you make reading a bigger part of your life.

 For the last 30+ years, I have consistently read 50 to 60 books a year.
 For many people that sounds like a lot of books!
 But how would you like to have a goal of reading one book a month?
 Reading 12 books a years is a great goal to have and it is a goal that you can reach if you’re willing to work at little bit.

 So, how can you reach this milestone?

 1. Set aside a few minutes each day for reading.
 Where can you carve out a few minutes to read a good book?
 Maybe you could read on your lunch break.
-Of course, this would mean not checking your Facebook or Instagram but twenty minutes of reading at lunch would probably translate to reading a book a month.
+Of course, this would mean not checking your Facebook or Instagram but twenty to thirty minutes of reading at lunch would probably translate to reading a book a month.

 Some people like to read at night.
 If you do, I suggest turning the TV off early and reading while you are still somewhat awake.
 Reading right before you go to sleep is not the best idea.
 If you go to the gym, your cardio time on the treadmill or stationary bike can be a great time to read a good book.